SpudGunMan/meshing-around/README.md

 Some config is via code, converting to `config.ini` set the appropriate interface for your method (serial/ble/tcp).
  Only one at a time is supported to a single node at a time.

+the config.template can be used to make a new config.ini

 ```
 #config.ini
 # type can be serial, tcp, or ble